belluga/belluga_now_front/foundation_documentation/flutter_architecture.md

     -   If a helper widget is scoped solely for a specific screen (i.e., it's not intended for broader reuse across different screens), it is acceptable for it to retrieve that screen's controller directly via `GetIt.I.get<ScreenController>()`.
     -   This approach avoids 'prop drilling' (passing numerous parameters down the widget tree) and keeps widget constructors clean, while still adhering to the principle of widgets being purely presentational.

+-   **Controllers are `BuildContext`-Agnostic:**
+    -   Controllers must never accept `BuildContext` as a parameter or directly perform UI actions that require it (e.g., showing dialogs, navigating, displaying snackbars).
+    -   Any operation requiring `BuildContext` is inherently a UI responsibility and should be handled by the widget layer, with the controller providing the necessary data or intent.

 ## Data Layer

 - **Repositories**